EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/organising_software_projects.md

 - **Top-level directory of the project**
   - Put all files related to a project into a single directory.
   - Choose a meaningful name that reflects the project’s purpose or topic.
-  - Add README file to describe the project and instructions on installing and running the code and reproducing the results - see more on creating [README files][how_to_make_a_good_readme].
+  - Add README file to describe the project and instructions on installing and running the code and reproducing the results - see more on creating [README files][creating_readme].
   - Add LICENSE file to describe the how others can reuse your software or work - see more on [licensing software][licensing_software].
   - Add CITATION.cff file to describe how to cite the project - see more on [citing software][citing_software].
 - **Subdirectories of the project** - organise the project into sub-directories clearly labelled based on the type of their content content, for example: